Build Expertise that Spans Boundaries

 The Health Services Administration concentration is ideal for students aspiring to roles that require a thorough understanding of Medicaid redesign and health care reform.

-Our 18-credit Certificate of Advanced Study in Forensic Mental Health is for anyone with a bachelor’s or graduate degree in a related discipline or working in the field, who would like to complement their knowledge and experience with a specialized focus in Forensic Mental Health.
+This 18-credit Forensic Mental Health certificate is for anyone with a bachelor’s or graduate degree in a related discipline or working in the field, who would like to complement their knowledge and experience with a specialized focus in Forensic Mental Health.

-This certificate may be pursued on its own or combined with the 60-credit master’s degree in Counseling and Community Psychology at Sage.
+Pursue the certificate on its own or combine it with Russell Sage’s 60-credit master’s degree in Mental Health Counseling and Community Psychology.

 Careers with a Master’s in Forensic Mental Health

-Alumni of Sage’s graduate programs in Forensic Mental Health have been accepted to the New York State Excelsior Service Fellowship program and hired as a homicide detective at the New Orleans Police Department; director of community services at Community, Work & Independence, Inc. in Glens Falls, New York; investigator at the Polk County (Florida) Department of Children and Families; and probation officer in Schenectady County (New York).
+Alumni of Sage’s Forensic Mental Health graduate programs have been accepted to the New York State Excelsior Service Fellowship program and hired as a homicide detective at the New Orleans Police Department; director of community services at Community, Work & Independence, Inc. in Glens Falls, New York; investigator at the Polk County (Florida) Department of Children and Families; and probation officer in Schenectady County (New York).